 The claimant can choose whether payment is to be made in EUR or in another currency.
-However, the claimant will be responsible for any costs arising as a result of a refund paid outside Norway.

 An application must relate to a period of at least three months and at most one calendar year.
 The period can be less than three months if it is the rest of a calendar year.
+A claimant may submit up to four refund claims per year.

 The claim must relate to goods and/or services supplied/imported or invoiced during the application period, depending on the last date.
-The application must be sent to the tax office no later than 30 September following the calendar year to which the application relates (the application must be postmarked no later than that date)..
+The application must be sent to the tax office no later than 30 September following the calendar year to which the application relates (the application must be postmarked no later than that date).